aabhisheek/Obsidian2/projectStructure/tableRelationsExplaining.md

 now lets look at    computeAllocation,buildAllocation  and applyToAllocationOverrides functionality

-==compute allocation== checks for the current user allocations in diiferent projects ,only if 8-allAllocations >=current requiredAllocationHours else throws error
+==compute allocation== checks for the current user allocations in different projects ,only if 8-allAllocations >=current requiredAllocationHours else throws error
 "No sufficient hours to allocate - Only " + (MAX_HOURS - maxAvailHours) + " hours can be allocated");